- Home

 - numeralsGurmukhi numerical symbols

-- basic masculine, feminine, or gender-identity forms of words
+- gender and number- basic masculine, feminine, or gender-identity forms of words

 - variable endings, such as ਕਰਦਾ ਜਾਂ ਕਰਦੀ